PrincetonUniversity/hpc_beginning_workshop/06_slurm/modules/README.md

 ## Using modules

-For example, when you `module load anaconda3`, you will load the `Anaconda` distribution of Python3, which comes preloaded with data science libraries and its own virtual environment manager.
-You can load specific versions by supplying the full path to the module with `/` appended (i.e., `anaconda/5.3.1`) or just rely on the less specific version always loading the most recent.
+For example, when you `module load anaconda3/2020.11`, you will load the `Anaconda` distribution of Python3, which comes preloaded with data science libraries and its own virtual environment manager.

-You can (in this case) use `pip install --user` to install to `~/.local` and then `module load anaconda3` in your submission script for slurm to have access to those packages.
-(Or you can use Conda's [excellent virtual environment management](https://conda.io/docs/user-guide/tasks/manage-environments.html))

-The only gotcha is remembering to add the appropriate `module load` calls to your submission script.

 ## Getting rid of modules